networkservicemesh/networkservicemesh/docs/nsm_api.md

  *  network_service_endpoint_name - the name of the network service endpoint NSM1 is seeking to connect to
  *  nse_provider_name - the name of the nse we are seeking a request to.
 This should match the name in the
  *                      Network Service Registry for the NSE
+ *  labels - labels to communicate arbitrary context around the request
  *  remote_mechanisms - a list of remote mechanisms that can be used for the L2/L3 connection.
  *                           The list should be interpreted with descending order of priority.
 NSM2 should
  *                           Seek to provide the highest priority remote mechanism it can.